laravel/vapor-docs/1.0/projects/deployments.md

 When a deployment hook fails, you may review the output / logs via the Vapor UI's deployment detail screen.

-Also, if you deploying your application using the `vapor deploy` command, the CLI output will contain the failing hook output.
+Also, if you are deploying your application using the `vapor deploy` command, the CLI output will contain the failing hook output.
 Of course, you may review the output at any time using the `hook:output` command:

 ```bash
 vapor hook:output {DEPLOYMENT_HOOK_ID}
 ```

-You can equally review the logs associated with the failing hook using the `hook:log` command:
+You can review the logs associated with the failing hook using the `hook:log` command:

 ```bash
 vapor hook:log {DEPLOYMENT_HOOK_ID}